kdeven/Python-Tutorial/README.md

 Step3: Save the file (say, helloWorld.py)
 Step4: Execute it
 Python has various <a href="https://en.wikipedia.org/wiki/Data_type">datatypes</a> like,
 • Numbers: Integers, floating point numbers and complex numbers; e.g.: a=2, b=2.0, c=1+2j belongs to Number datatypes.
 • Lists: An ordered sequence of items; e.g.: a=[1,2,3,’Word’].
 • Tuples: An ordered sequence of items like lists but immutable; e.g.: a=(1,2,4).
 • Strings: A sequence of Unicode characters; e.g.: a=”New String”.
 • Sets: An unordered collection of unique items. e.g.: a={2,3,4,5}) and
 • Dictionary: An unordered collection of Key-Value Pairs; e.g.: {‘a’: [1,2],’b’: [4,6]}, here a and b are Keys and [1,2] and [4,6] are their respective values
 Like other programming languages Python too has flow control methods such as,
 • If-else
 • For loop
 • While loop
 • Break and continue
 • Pass
 Further to help our program break into smaller parts Python offers Functions, which make the program manageable and more organized.
 Function argument, function recursion and anonymous function lambda are a few facilities that comes under this segment.
 Not to forget the File Operations which comes in handy while performing read/write operations with previously stored files.
 Here we use
 Python built in function open() to open a file and specify modes such as read/writewith r,w, r+ etc.
 	e.g. >> fp=open(“filename.txt”, r), here file is opened to read only.
+You can also use concepts of python in other technologies like AI, ML, data science by enrolling in <a href="https://intellipaat.com/python-for-data-science-training/">python data science course online</a>.